cloudera/CML_llm-hol/README.md

 To get started, we're going to revisit the application that we created in step 4.

-a.
-Go to main project screen and click on applications, there you will see the application created in step 4
+>**8a.** Go to main project screen and click on applications, there you will see the application created in step 4

 ![Alt-text](./assets/step_8-9.png)

-b.
-Click on the three dots on the top right hand corner and select "Application Details"
+>**8b.** Click on the three dots on the top right hand corner and select "Application Details"

 ![Alt-text](./assets/step_8-6.png)

-c.
-Select the top section "Settings".
+>**8c.** Select the top section "Settings".
 Now you are going to select the new file for the application.
 Click on the folder icon under the "Script" section.
 Then click on the file path:
  8_launch_app_final/llm_app_final.py

 ![Alt-text](./assets/step_8-2.png)

-d.
-When done, click on "Update Application"
+>**8d.** When done, click on "Update Application"

 ![Alt-text](./assets/step_8-4.png)

-e.
-You're now taken to the actual application.
+>**8e.** You're now taken to the actual application.
 Click on on the section called "Additional Inputs"

 ![Alt-text](./assets/step_8-8.png)

-f.
-From here you can see that all application parameters available.
+>**8f.** From here you can see that all application parameters available.
 Select the model, vector db, and other parameters of your choice

 ![Alt-text](./assets/step_8-10.png)

-g.
-Finally, you're ready to start asking questions!
+>**8g.** Finally, you're ready to start asking questions!

-#### 9. Instruction Following
+## 9. Instruction Following

 We'll now look at an example, that uses the Bloom model for instruction following.
 For this section you'll need a session with a GPU.